Gluo-Platform/GluoDocs/docs/core/rate_limits.md

 - Get all posts by a user
 - Get all posts under a topic
 - Get all reactions under a post
+- Delete a post
+- Delete a reaction

 ## Low level `(ll)`
 All endpoints with this rate limit are fairly accessible.
 You can make up to 30 requests per second.